Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Introduction

 The paper is organised as follows.
-Section~\ref{sec:main_result} revises basic concepts of the vague convergence of random counting measures adapted to counting measures arising from components of vectors of growing dimension.
-The key object is the tail measure $\nu$ arising as the vague limit of a sequence of counting measures generated by the components of random vectors.
-Then we formulate the main result (Theorem~\ref{thr:single-jump}) in case when the tail measure $\nu$ is regular, that is, it is supported by finite counting measures.
-Section~\ref{sec:vague-conv-meas} contains several useful results concerning vague convergence of measures with various metrics on the underlying space.
+Section~\ref{sec:main_result} introduces the main concepts of metrics on the space of counting measures and the regular variation in the triangular array scheme.
+The key object is the tail measure $\nu$ arising as the vague limit of a sequence of counting measures generated by the components of random vectors of growing dimension.
+This section concludes with the main result, Theorem~\ref{th:single-jump}.
+Its proof is presented in Section~\ref{sec:proof-theorem-ref} followed by examples in Section~\ref{sec:examples}.

-The proof of Theorem~\ref{thr:single-jump} is presented in Section~\ref{sec:proof-theorem-ref} followed by examples in Section~\ref{sec:examples}.
-We consider the basic settings of vectors with i.i.d.\ components and vectors with only one nontrivial component, which are also included in \cite{MR4774174}.
-Another example arises from vectors derived from time series (of moving maximum), e.g., by letting $X^{(d)}=(Z_1,\dots,Z_d)$, where $(Z_n)_{n\geq0}$ is a time series.
+We consider the basic examples of vectors with i.i.d.\ components and vectors with only one nonzero component, which were also included in \cite{MR4774174}.
+Another example arises from vectors derived from finite-dimensional distributions of moving maxima time series.
+Section~\ref{sec:example:-long-range} discusses at length another example which arises from time series with long-range dependence.
+In this example we identify the cluster structure of a long-range dependent time series which follows the logistic distribution.
+We show that the cluster distribution is derived from a multivariate Sibuya distribution.
+This example does not appear to be directly covered by the techniques developed in \cite{basrak18}, specifically devoted to the study of clusters in time series.

-Section~\ref{sec:case-singular-tail} deals with the case of general tail measures $\nu$.
-One example of such setting in Section~\ref{sec:example:-long-range} arises from times series with long-range dependence.
-In the latter example we identify the cluster structure of a long-range dependent time series which follows the logistic distribution.
-This example is not covered by the technique developed in \cite{basrak18}, specifically devoted to the study of clusters in time series.
+The appendices describe a permutation-invariant metric on the space of sequences, state the result on isometries of $\ell_p$, and present several useful results concerning vague convergence of measures on the space of counting measures with $\ell_p$ metrics.